 How do people with disabilities get into sailing?
-Clemens Kraus, coordinator of the „We are We“ project at the 1st Wassersportverein Lausitzer Seeland e.
-V., once said: „A limitation starts in the head.
-There is technology for everything else.“ Pondering this, I wait on a gloomy Monday afternoon in North German muddy weather and little wind at the Hamburg Sailing Club for a person I don’t know at first.
+Clemens Kraus, coordinator of the “We are We” project at the 1st Wassersportverein Lausitzer Seeland e.
+V., once named it.
+“A limitation starts in the head.
+There is technology for everything else.”
+Pondering this, I wait on a gloomy Monday afternoon in North German muddy weather and little wind at the Hamburg Sailing Club for a person I don’t know at first.
 We are to take a test trip together on a new boat, the Far East S\V 14, on the Alster.

 The meeting was organised by Anja Düvel, a member of the Inclusion Working Group in the broad-based sailing department of FC St. Pauli.
 “We are a colourful mix of non-disabled, blind, wheelchair-bound people, people with intellectual limitations and without disabilities,” she explained to me extensively in a preliminary conversation.